H. S. Offler

-Hilary Seton Offler, FBA (3 February 1913 – 24 January 1991) was an English historian and editor.
+Hilary Seton Offler (3 February 1913 – 24 January 1991) was an English historian and editor.
 The Professor of Medieval History at Durham University from 1956 to 1978, he was an expert on medieval German history and the political works of William of Ockham (which he edited for publication).

 Early life and education

 Offler was born in Hereford, Herefordshire on 3 February 1913; his father Horace was the general manager of King's Acre Nurseries in the city.
 He attended Hereford High School for Boys, before going up to Emmanuel College, Cambridge; he had won a scholarship to Emmanuel College at the age of 15 in 1928, but continued at school until 1930.
 He placed in the first class in Parts I and II of the history Tripos, graduating in 1933.
 He then spent a year studying the theology Tripos; placing in the first class in 1934, he won the Lightfoot Scholarship and was elected to a research studentship at Emmanuel; under C. W. Previté-Orton's supervision, he worked on the reign of the Holy Roman Emperor Louis IV (the Bavarian) and visited Germany and France to study archival sources.
 His PhD thesis on Louis was submitted in 1938, though he never took the degree.